-Although they have many additional advantages, bunk beds, if not used safely, often cause a lot of accidents and injuries.
-Especially, children under the age of 6 years are not advised to sleep in bunk beds.
-Their playful nature might accidentally cause them a lot of harm, which in certain situations are grievous.
-Therefore, if you have small children at home, you should be very careful about using the bunk beds.
+Although they have many additional advantages, bunk beds, if not used safely, often cause many accidents and injuries.
+Children under the age of 6 years are not advised to sleep in bunk beds.
+Their playful nature might accidentally cause them a lot of harm, which in certain situations is grievous.
+Therefore, if you have small children at home, you should use bunk beds carefully.
 Here are some essential safety tips to follow to avoid bunk bed injuries.
 Read more to find out.

 Place them correctly